Columbidae: Anatomy and physiology

 A landing collared dove (Streptopelia decaocto) displays the contour and flight feathers of its wings.

-Overall, the anatomy of Columbidae is characterized by short legs, short bills with a fleshy cere, and small heads on large, compact bodies.
+Overall, the anatomy of Columbidae is distinguished by short legs, short bills with a fleshy cere, and small heads on large, compact bodies.
 Like some other birds, the Columbidae have no gall bladders.
 Some medieval naturalists concluded they have no bile (gall), which in the medieval theory of the four humours explained the allegedly sweet disposition of doves.
-In fact, however, they do have bile (as Aristotle had earlier realized), which is secreted directly into the gut.
+In fact, however, they do have bile (as Aristotle had earlier realised), which is secreted directly into the gut.

 The wings of most species are large, and have eleven primary feathers; pigeons have strong wing muscles (wing muscles comprise 31–44% of their body weight) and are among the strongest fliers of all birds.

 In a series of experiments in 1975 by Dr. Mark B. Friedman, using doves, their characteristic head bobbing was shown to be due to their natural desire to keep their vision constant.
 It was shown yet again in a 1978 experiment by Dr. Barrie J. Frost, in which pigeons were placed on treadmills; it was observed that they did not bob their heads, as their surroundings were constant.